AndyObtiva/super_module/README.md

 [`ActiveSupport::Concern`](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) is a popular Rails library that attempts to ease some of the boilerplate pain by offering a [DSL](http://www.infoq.com/news/2007/06/dsl-or-not) layer on top of [`Module.included(base)`](http://ruby-doc.org/core-2.2.1/Module.html#method-i-included).
 Unfortunately, while it improves the readability of the code needed to include class methods, it supports the same boilerplate idiom, thus feeling no more than putting a band-aid on the problem.

 Fortunately, [SuperModule](https://rubygems.org/gems/super_module) comes to the rescue.
-Including `SuperModule` at the top of a Ruby module's body automatically ensures inclusion of class methods whenever a developer mixes it in via [`Module#include`](http://ruby-doc.org/core-2.2.1/Module.html#method-i-include).
+By declaring your module as a `super_module`, it will automatically include class methods whenever it is mixed into a class or another module via [`Module#include`](http://ruby-doc.org/core-2.2.1/Module.html#method-i-include).

 ## Introductory Comparison